An application of continuous logic to fixed point theory: Introduction

 Given a function $F: \mathbb{N} \rightarrow \mathbb{N}$, we say that $b_F: \mathbb{R}_{>0} \rightarrow \mathbb{N}$ is a \emph{bound on the rate of metastability} of $\{x_n\}$ with respect to $F$ if for each $\epsilon >0$ there exists an $n \leq b_F(\epsilon)$ such that for all $i,j \in [n, F(n)]$, we have that $d(x_i, x_j) < \epsilon$.

 If such a bound $b_F$ exists, we say that $\{x_n\}$ \emph{converges metastably} with respect to $F$. \end{definition}

 \begin{remark}

 The first explicit bounds on metastability were extracted in \cite{klambov}, after which many other papers in proof theory on this topic were published, among them that of Avigad, Gerhardy, and Towsner in \cite{meta2}; the name ``metastability'' is due to Tao \cite{tao}.
-Logically speaking, metastability is a special case of Kreisel's no-counterexample interpretation \cite{kreisel1}, \cite{kreisel2}.
+From the point of view of logic, metastability is a special case of Kreisel's no-counterexample interpretation \cite{kreisel1}, \cite{kreisel2}.

 \end{remark}

 It is easy to verify that a sequence $\{x_n\}$ converges in the Cauchy sense if and only if it converges metastably with respect to every $F: \mathbb{N} \rightarrow \mathbb{N}$:

 \begin{proposition} Let $\{x_n\}$ be a sequence of points in a metric space $(X,d)$.
 The following are equivalent: